Katherinegf/website/gitpod/docs/workspace-classes.md

 # {title}

-> {title} are currently in [early access](/docs/references/gitpod-releases) · [Send feedback](https://github.com/gitpod-io/gitpod/issues/12473).
+> {title} are currently in [Beta](/docs/references/gitpod-releases) and only available for selected customers · [Send feedback](https://github.com/gitpod-io/gitpod/issues/12473).

 Workspace classes allow you to select the resources that are assigned to your workspace.

-You can configure the workspace class that should be used for your workspaces in your personal preferences.
+You can configure the workspace class that should be used for your workspaces in your user preferences.

 ![Select Workspace Class](../../../static/images/docs/select-workspace-class.png)